KevinDepedri/Automated-Planning/README.md

 ## PANDA
 Panda is a planner based on Java. it can be donwloaded and ran using the following commands
-1. Update the list of available package and install java
+1. Update the packages information and install java
 ```bash
 apt-get update
 apt install default-jre